Using efficient lighting really pays!

 For products please see:

 Using low voltage DC lighting run directly from the battery store not only saves the cost of using an inverter but is also more efficient since low voltage bulbs give more lumens (brightness) per watt than equivalent 230 Vac bulbs.
-Fluorescent lights are the most efficient.
+LEDs are the most efficient.

 Inverter & Grid Systems

-If 230 Vac lighting is used then low energy bulbs incorporating folded fluorescent tubes and high frequency electronic ballasts should be used to keep the lighting load to a minimum.
-These use approximately 20% of the power of conventional bulbs.
-For some load sensing inverters and automatic starting generators these will not appear as sufficient a load for starting purposes and so an ordinary filament bulb (say placed on a landing) or other load can be used just to switch the inverter on.
-All lights have been selected as having high levels of illumination, whilst giving low current drain.
-Essential for any battery storage system.
+If 230 Vac lighting is used then low energy bulbs incorporating LEDs should be used to keep the lighting load to a minimum.
+For some load sensing off-grid inverters and automatic starting generators these will not appear as sufficient a load for starting purposes and so an ordinary filament bulb (say placed on a landing) or other load can be used just to switch the inverter on.